-Evelyn Horan was born in Mons, Belgium, just north of the French border.
-She has lived in several different countries throughout the world, from South Korea to Italy to the United States.
-Presently, she lives in Boston and is attending Berklee College of Music, pursuing a singer/songwriter degree.
-She is a classically trained flautist, as well as a jazz pianist, guitarist and vocalist.
-She began her musical career at age fourteen, performing solo and singing covers while debuting her own compositions for a rough-and-tumble, all-male audience in many venues throughout her adopted Central New York region.
-She has performed gigs and shows as a flautist, pianist, and singer/songwriter.
-She has accompanied legendary jazz and rhythm and blues greats such as Lew Soloff and Ernie Watts on both piano and voice during her high school career.
+Evelyn Horan was born in Mons, Belgium, the city where Vincent Van Gogh once lived and painted.
+Since then she has lived throughout the world, from South Korea to Italy to the United States.
+She is a classically trained flutist, as well as a classical and jazz pianist, guitarist and vocalist.
+By age fourteen she was performing solo and singing covers while at the same time debuting her own compositions for a rough-and-tumble, all-male audience in many venues throughout her adopted Central New York.
+She has performed gigs and shows as a flutist, pianist, and singer/songwriter.
+During her high school years, she accompanied legendary jazz and rhythm and blues greats such as Lew Soloff and Ernie Watts on both piano and voice.
+As Lew Soloff told her: "Don’t ever let anyone tell you to sing differently.
+Keep singing the way you sing.”
+Currently, she is living in Boston and is attending Berklee College of Music as a scholarship student, pursuing a professional music degree.
 The songs she writes are mainly acoustic/pop based with lots of jazz influences.
-Her musical influences include, but are not limited to: her mother, Mary Horan, who is a jazz vocalist, McFLY, Lady Gaga, Lily Allen, The Arctic Monkeys, Nina Simone, and Karmin.
+Her musical influences include her mother, Mary Horan, who is a jazz vocalist; McFLY; Lady Gaga; Lily Allen; Josiah Leming; Wild Belle; Kate Nash; The Arctic Monkeys; Nina Simone, Ed Sheeran, Tom Odell, and so many more.

 Experience & Education